 But as organizations grow, small differences in performance and understanding can cause quality control problems.
 Senior technicians may know much more about the equipment, but newer employees may not be as familiar with company practices.
 As a workforce transitions, internal knowledge may be lost and the need for comprehensive documentation on best practices becomes essential.

-Work order management software allows maintenance managers to designate exactly how a job has to be done, eliminating misunderstandings and quality control problems.
+Work order software allows maintenance managers to designate exactly how a job has to be done, eliminating misunderstandings and quality control problems.
 Maintenance work order forms have intuitive fields, which can be set to “mandatory” so that workers have to certify that they’ve executed a diagnostic procedure or calibrated equipment to the proper standard.
 This prevents workers from disregarding necessary steps, ensuring every work order is executed properly.

 6. Hold everyone accountable.